Discover more from MILLER’S BOOK REVIEW 📚

 Some books are like lamps.
 When a part of our experience lies half-shaded in a corner, the right book can illumine the rest.
 Sergei Fudel’s Light in the Darkness did that for me.
 Same with Our Thoughts Determine Our Lives, a collection of counsels and insights from a Serbian monk, Thaddeus of Vitovnica.
 If I could credit any two books for whatever spiritual maturity I possess, it would be those two.

-Both men speak the faith from a cultural stance so different than my own, their every word is jarring and arresting.
+Both men speak the faith from a cultural stance so different from my own, their every word is jarring and arresting.
 And yet, as I reconcile their words with my experience, I move closer their direction upon each rereading.

 Other books have humbler but still important callings.
 Perhaps it’s a value they extol, a character we admire, an adventure we wish we could join, or a joke that just plain explains all the crazy in the world.
 Whatever the particular reasons for the particular book, we identify with the perspective on offer and simply can’t do without.